 All good relationships are based on strong communication, including those between managers and employees.
 The Gallup study found that consistent communication is connected to higher engagement.
 The study further found that engagement is highest among employees who have some form (face-to-face, phone, or digital) of daily communication with their managers.
 Managers who use a combination of these are the most successful in engaging employees.
 It’s not only work-related communications between managers and employees that employees value.
 Employees also want their managers to know what happens in their lives outside of work.
 The Gallup study revealed that employees who feel their manager is invested in them as people are more likely to be engaged.

 The best managers understand that each of their employees has different talents and skills.
 Each person has different successes and challenges both at and away from work.
 Great managers know their employees as people first.
 They accommodate their employees’ uniqueness while managing toward high performance.
 When performance management is done well, employees become more productive, profitable, and creative contributors, the poll found.

 - Focus on Employees’ Strengths

-If managers focus on these three areas, they will have engaged employees that will work productively for the organization.
+If managers focus on these three areas, they will have good relationships with employees that are engaged and will work productively for the organization.